 There are several ways in which chocolate could boost mood.

 Chocolate is high in saturated fats and sugar.
 Eating too much of this kind of food can increase the risk of heart and other disease.
 The Australian dietary guidelines recommend that chocolate is only eaten sometimes and in small amounts.

 Given the lack of evidence on chocolate, it cannot be recommended as a treatment for depression.

-Last updated and reviewed: 17 February 2015
+Last updated and reviewed: 1 May 2019